Blue Palm Environmental

 • The actions are taken to mitigate the violation

-• The financial burden to the company in violation
+• The financial burden to the company is in violation

 • The economic advantage the company gains by continuing to operate under this violation